DATASCI 385 - Experimental Methods

 • Taliban victimisation leads to a modest increase in support for ISAF

-• ISAF victimisation is associated with a consistently negative effect across all models
+• ISAF victimisation is associated with a consistently negative effect across all three models

 • List experiment model estimates a modest positive effect, suggesting that Taliban post-harm efforts may actually be associated with an increase in ISAF support; the endorsement experiment model suggests the opposite!

-• Interestingly, the authors don’t know exactly why this happens 😂
+• The authors don’t know exactly why this happens

 Results